The Korn Ferry Charitable Foundation is delighted

 The application and selection process for the Lester Korn Scholarship Program is administered by Scholarship America, an independent third party that manages scholarship, tuition assistance and other education support programs for corporations, foundations, associations and individuals.

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, a statement of career and educational goals and aspirations, unusual personal or family circumstances, financial need, and an outside recommendation letter.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, a statement of career and educational goals and aspirations, unusual personal or family circumstances, financial need, and an outside recommendation letter.

 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.